 |CURRENT TEMPERATURE ANOMALIES ACROSS EQUATORIAL PACIFIC|

 The maps below show average temperature and precipitation anomalies for both El Nino and La Nina.
-For San Diego and Southern California, El Nino can equate to slightly below temperatures and above average rainfall.
+For San Diego and Southern California, El Nino can equate to near normal temperatures and above average rainfall.
 La Nina can bring cooler weather and extremely dry conditions.

 Remember, these are averages.
 Every El Nino and La Nina are unique and there are several other factors that can affect our weather pattern.
 So take these maps with a grain of salt.